 I’ve heard almost nothing about Mallorca until last week when I landed in Palma.
 Renaud & I were invited by the Calvia City Council to spend 4 days discovering the whole Calvia region, between nature, stunning beaches and mountains.
 Needless to say that we were very excited to pack our bags and to head to this beautiful Mediterranean island!

 When traveling, we love to visit as much as we like to relax.
 Coming back to a nice hotel after a long day spent exploring is one of the best feelings in the world!
-This time, we stayed at the OD Port Portals hotel, ideally located in the very chic neighborhood of Port Portals.
+This time, we stayed at the Leonardo Port Portals hotel, ideally located in the very chic neighborhood of Port Portals.
 Our junior suite was really spacious, with a separate lounge area and a full walk-in closet.
 We also had a lovely patio overlooking the swimming pool where we would spend some time relaxing in the evenings.
 The hotel restaurant & bar also seems to be loved by locals judging by the number of people hanging around throughout the day.
 We didn’t have a chance to try out ourselves but I am pretty sure it must be delightful!

 I love a good balance when I am traveling.
 I am looking for the perfect mix of cultural things, beautiful nature & delicious food and the Calvia region ticked all those boxes.
 Let’s talk about what I loved the most first: the beautiful, lush nature.